Danny Casolaro: In popular culture

+Suspicions of homicide were presented on the US television show Unsolved Mysteries in 1993 during season 5.
+Journalists, family members, William Hamilton (owner of Inslaw who co-developed PROMIS), Michael Riconosciuto, and an attorney general in the Nixon administration, Elliot Richardson, were interviewed.
+Richardson said the affair "at its outer reaches entails a far more sinister kind of conspiracy than anything revealed in Watergate".
+A full autopsy showed signs of struggle, disputing earlier findings, and various information suggesting foul play that contradicted official findings of suicide was presented.

 Dominic Orlando, Casolaro's cousin, wrote a play based on Casolaro's story in 2008 called Danny Casolaro Died For You.
 In January 2013, Aviation Cinemas Productions and Caliber Media optioned the film rights to the story of Danny Casolaro based on Orlando's play.
 Adam Donaghey, Eric Steele, Dallas Sonnier and Jack Heller were set to produce with Eric Steele directing.
 Production was set to begin in 2015.
+On February 28, 2024, Netflix released the four-part docu-series American Conspiracy: The Octopus Murders exploring the complex case of Casolaro's death.